fastruby/blog/_posts/2017-08-28-upgrade-to-rails-3.markdown

   resources :products
 end
 ```
+If you installed the plugin mentioned in step 3, you can run 'rake rails:upgrade:routes" to generate a new set of routes.
 You can go to [this article](https://blog.engineyard.com/2010/the-lowdown-on-routes-in-rails-3) to read an in-depth article about this topic.

 <h2 id="gems">6.
 Gems</h2>
 [Bundler](https://bundler.io/) is the default way to manage Gem dependencies in Rails 3 applications.
 You will need to add a [Gemfile](https://bundler.io/v1.15/gemfile_man.html) in the root of your app, define all you gems there, and then get rid of the config.gem statements.